reifjulian/wyoung/README.md

 ## Overview:

-`wyoung` is a [Stata](http://www.stata.com) command that calculates adjusted *p*-values using the free step-down resampling methodology of Westfall and Young (1993).
+`wyoung` is a Stata command that calculates adjusted *p*-values using the free step-down resampling methodology of Westfall and Young (1993).
 It also computes the Bonferroni-Holm and Sidak-Holm adjusted *p*-values.
 Algorithm details and simulation test results are documented [here](/documentation/wyoung.pdf).

 This command was developed as part of the [Illinois Workplace Wellness Study](https://www.nber.org/workplacewellness/).

 ## Installation:

-Type `which wyoung` at the Stata prompt to determine your `wyoung` version.
+Type `which wyoung` at the Stata prompt to determine your current version number.
 To install the most recent version, copy and paste the following line of code:

 ```stata
 net install wyoung, from("https://raw.githubusercontent.com/reifjulian/wyoung/master") replace